There are perils and power in procrastination – so how can we harness it to our advantage?

 Procrastination is derived from the Latin verb procrastinare – ‘to put off until tomorrow’ – but also from the ancient Greek word akrasia – doing something against our better judgement.
 We know that delaying something will have negative consequences, but we do it anyway.

 On the self-deception side, humans are terrible at affective forecasting (predicting how we’ll feel in the future), yet many procrastinators continue to put things off, secure in their belief that they really will exercise or do that paperwork tomorrow.
 They are indulging in a cycle of ‘happiness now – pay later’, where the payment is always deferred.
-Since we tend to perceive our ‘future selves’ more like strangers than part of us, any negative consequences seem further removed.
+Since we tend to perceive our ‘future selves’ more like strangers than as part of us, any negative consequences seem further removed.

 Such repeated behaviour can undermine our health and wellbeing (for example, allowing us to delay a health check ad infinitum and potentially contributing to chronic health conditions) while procrastination is also a common symptom of depression.